enzotlucas/event-driven-example/docs/related-documentations.md

 # Related documentations
-Documentationss related to the subject
+Documentations related to the subject

 ## Links
 | Link | Description |